sjs1985/hexbot/README.md

 4. Load the uncompressed directory

 # Changelog
+* v0.1.23 - Auto riddle path solver.
+Now the bot solves the riddles and it automatically upgrades the cracker during the process.
 * v0.1.22.3 - Performance update
 * v0.1.22.2 - Performance update
 * v0.1.22.1 - Performance update